Message from the Chair

 - Examination Preparation and Administration

 - Blueprint Redesign

 Examination Preparation and Administration

-The process of certification remains the core of our efforts.
-Initial certification requires successful completion of the written Qualifying Examination (QE) and oral Certifying Examination (CE) after completion of an ACGME-accredited vascular surgery training program, while continuous certification requires completion of the Continuous Certification Assessment (CCA) every two years.
-Notably, the latter is an open-book, formative exam designed to establish a national standard documenting a commitment to lifelong learning.
-The Vascular Surgery In-Training Examination (VSITE) is administered to vascular residents annually during their training.
+The process of certification remains the core of the VSB's efforts.
+Initial certification requires successful completion of the written Qualifying Examination (QE) and oral Certifying Examination (CE) after completion of an ACGME-accredited vascular surgery training program, while Continuous Certification requires completion of the Continuous Certification Assessment (CCA) every two years.
+Notably, the latter is an open-book, formative test designed to establish a national standard documenting a commitment to lifelong learning.
+The Vascular Surgery In-Training Examination (VSITE) is administered to vascular trainees annually during their training.

 Entrustable Professional Activities (EPAs)

 The VSB and the Association for Program Directors in Vascular Surgery (APDVS) continue to move forward on developing EPAs for vascular surgery.
 EPAs are the essential components of our discipline that an individual can be trusted to perform and represent a form of workplace-based assessment that integrates with the ACGME milestones and competencies.
 The EPA Advisory Council (VSB/APDVS) held a retreat with the Writing Group in September 2022.
 At this meeting, the list of EPAs was formalized and the various milestones were assigned.
 The workgroup has been charged with drafting the behavior templates by the APDVS annual meeting, March 17-18, 2023.
 The functional documents and behavior templates will ultimately be released for public comment prior to implementation.
 The general surgery EPAs will be implemented on Jul.
 1, 2023, at the start of the academic year 2023-2024.
 The VSB will delay implementation of the vascular surgery EPAs until the start of the following academic year, but it is anticipated that a pilot study will be started at the onset of the 2023-2024 academic year.